programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 So, try "position held" in the property box, and "head of state" in the value box.
 And, to get the dates more or less right, let's click "Add condition," and choose only those born after 1900.

-{% include figure.html filename="en-or-wikidata-for-historians-07.png" alt="Screenshot of Wikidata Query Builder form, searching property "holds the position of" with value "head of state," and the additional condition property "date of birth" after value "1900"." caption="Figure 7: Wikidata Query Builder search for heads of state born after 1900." %}
+{% include figure.html filename="en-or-wikidata-for-historians-07.png" alt="Screenshot of Wikidata Query Builder form, searching property holds the position of with value head of state, and the additional condition property date of birth after value 1900." caption="Figure 7: Wikidata Query Builder search for heads of state born after 1900." %}

 Click "Run Query," and you find a list of heads of state...or is it?